janellephalon/compose-and-send-message-DataMotion/README.md

 ```

 ## Installation
 To run the project locally, clone this repository and navigate into the project folder.
-Open the HTML file in your browser.
+Add your credentials to the JavaScript file and open the HTML file in your browser.

 ## Usage
 Enter your email, the recipient's email, and your message into the appropriate fields, then click the Send button.